 In a report from 2012 written by stack.com, Longoria became an active yogi because he said that the practice helped both stabilize his core strength and provide peace of mind.

-Longoria is now in career year No. 14 and his fourth season as a Giant after spending 10 years with the Tampa Bay Rays.
+Longoria is now in career year No. 16 following five years with the San Francisco Giants and 10 seasons with the Tampa Bay Rays.

 Torrey Smith, Former NFL WR